ChrisvDalen/LockerCloud/README.md

 variable to its location) before running the application.
 The relevant configuration is in `src/main/resources/application.properties`.

-When running in Docker, the container also exposes port `8443` for secure connections.
+When running in Docker, the container exposes ports `8443` (HTTPS) and `9000` for the socket server.
 WebSocket connections should use the `wss://` protocol when the server is accessed via HTTPS.
+Set the `KEYSTORE_PASSWORD` environment variable to the keystore's password.

 ### Generating a certificate